Does My Website Need an SSL Certificate?

 Domain Validation – provides encryption and confirms that you are entitled to use a domain name.
 Usually, this type of certificate has the lowest price and is the easiest to implement.

-Organization Validation – the certificate authority checks whether you have the right to use a specific domain and confirms your company’s information.
+Organization Validation – the authority checks whether you have the right to use a specific domain and confirms your company’s information.
 If a user clicks on the secure site seal (indicator in the address bar), they will be shown the name of who owns the site.

 Extended validation – confirms your right to use a domain name with encryption and displays the company name directly within the address bar (to the left of the URL).
 Users don’t need to click on the secure site seal to see the company name.